 Having a good grasp on local building codes doesn’t just save our clients money, it can also save time.
 When an architect can design to code the first time, it prevents a lot of back and forth with the city and keeps a project timeline on track.

 It’s also important that an architect is familiar with the popular interpretations of various codes.
-At Grisafe Architecture, we have a great relationship with the people in the City of Long Beach’s planning department.
+At M. Grisafe Architects, we have a great relationship with the people in the City of Long Beach’s planning department.
 We’ve worked hard over the years to learn what’s important to them and how they interpret certain codes that can be somewhat ambiguous.

 It’s almost impossible for an architect to keep track of every building code on the books, but knowing the important ones, taking the time to look up the ones we aren’t sure about, and asking the right questions can really keep a project on track—both in terms of time and money.

-If you are looking for a commercial or residential architect in Long Beach who will look out for your best interests and work hard to make sure your project stays on budget and is completed in a timely manner, contact us at Grisafe Architecture.
+If you are looking for a commercial or residential architect in Long Beach who will look out for your best interests and work hard to make sure your project stays on budget and is completed in a timely manner, contact us at M. Grisafe Architects.
 We look forward to hearing from you and discussing your upcoming project.